Aurangzeb Leghari: Career

 Leghari started his acting career by participating in theatrical plays in the 1960s.
 His debut TV play was Samjohta, but he got fame for his role in Amjad Islam Amjad's play Waris, telecast in 1979–1980 on PTV.
 He has performed in some 300 theatrical plays.

 He worked in over 300 theatrical plays and he also hosted shows.
 Then he worked as Weather presenter used to read the weather report on PTV.

 He also appeared in some Urdu films like Naureen, Faslay (1981), and others.

 Personal life

-Aurangzeb is married thrice although now he is living a blissful life with his 1st wife and family.
-He has biologically four children 2 with each also an adopted daughter(of 3rd Wife).
-He recently stated in a interview that his 2nd marriage lasted only for unpleasant 14 years.
-However, finally after ages his second wife agreed for a divorce after years of separation.
+Aurangzeb has been married twice, but he is now living a blissful life with his first wife and family.
+He has four children—two with each wife.
+He recently stated in an interview that his second marriage lasted for an unpleasant 14 years.
+However, after a long separation, his second wife finally agreed to divorce.

-Since 2024, he is running his own business which he recently inaugurated and manages it alongwith acting which is his first love and passion.
+Since 2024, he has been managing a business alongside his acting career.